Silent (Doctor Who): Critical reception

 The Silents were immediately the subject of debate following their debut, with viewers arguing about whether or not the monsters were too scary for child viewers of the series.
 Pete May, writing about whether the series had become too scary for family audiences in The Guardian, cited the Silents, alongside previous creations such as the Weeping Angels and the cracks in time prominent in the show's fifth series, as being examples of the series preying on the fears and insecurities of child viewers to generate fear within its audience; May additionally cited the Silents as being too complicated, believing older, simpler monsters were something the series should strive for instead.
 Michael Hann, discussing the Silents in the same article, stated that the species allowed children to learn and experience fear in a safe environment where the series' protagonists could defeat the threat.
 In response to the concerns about the Silents' effect on child audiences, Moffat responded by saying, "I emphatically think that's not the case ... children like to be scared—like on a ghost train or a rollercoaster."

 The Guardians Dan Martin responded favourably to the Silents.
 Though he described them as "a standard Moffat psychological trick", he commended it as the "most refined to date" and praised an introductory scene that was reminiscent of the unsettling directorial work of David Lynch.
 The A.V.
 Clubs Keith Phipps wrote favourably of Moffat's handling of the species in "Day of the Moon", in particular highlighting the usage of tallies in detecting the Silents, although Phipps reflected that he was confused by the montage that connected the Silence to other mentions of "silence" in previous episodes.
-Patrick Mulkern, in a review for Radio Times, highlighted the Silentsas "simple but effective", highlighting their concept and several scenes in their debut episode as being among the most tense in the series.
+Patrick Mulkern, in a review for Radio Times, highlighted the Silents as "simple but effective", highlighting their concept and several scenes in their debut episode as being among the most tense in the series.